-Icon Behavior Shortcut Select Unindent Selection to remove indentation from the currently selected text.
-Shift+Tab Select Toggle Comment to comment/uncomment any lines that contain the selection in SQL style.
-Cmd+/ Select Clear Query to clear the query editor window.
-Cmd+.
+Icon Behavior Shortcut Select Indent Selection to indent the currently selected text.
+Select Unindent Selection to remove indentation from the currently selected text.
+Select Toggle Comment to comment/uncomment any lines that contain the selection in SQL style.
+Select Clear Query to clear the query editor window.
 Select Format SQL to format the selected SQL or all the SQL if none is selected Shift+Cmd+K